-We also implement ‘right-to-work’ checks on all new employees, undertake regular checks on shift-patterns and the hours worked by our colleagues and understand the importance of focusing on having a culture of engaging in all activities with respect and fair treatment of others.
+We also implement ‘right-to-work’ checks on all new colleagues, undertake regular checks on shift-patterns and the hours worked by our colleagues and understand the importance of focusing on having a culture of engaging in all activities with respect and fair treatment of others.

 We have assessed the areas of our business and supply chains where there is a risk of slavery and human trafficking taking place (even if this is small), whether from an activity or geographical perspective.
 Our central Procurement function assists us to have visibility of our suppliers and a better understanding of the risk areas.